sivadnomis/Image-Mosaics/README.txt

   Runs suite of SSIM tests, on the 4 mosaics for each of the main test images.

-  RGBhistogram.py image
+  RGBhistogram.py image/library [lib]

-  Genarates 3 histograms showing the RGB colour distribution of the image specified in the argument
+  Genarates 2 histograms showing the RGB colour distribution of the image/library specified in the argument.
+Use 'lib' flag if argument is a library.

 Notes: